MoAngwenyi/PortfolioProjects/EdTech Course Performance & Revenue Analysis/README.md

 ### 7. Completion vs Revenue (Cross-Sheet Insight)
 <img width="371" height="193" alt="query7" src="https://github.com/user-attachments/assets/6efc6bbe-6a5e-43f3-8362-7312241850dc" />

+- Project Management is the highest revenue earner at $32400 although it's completion rate is at 54.6% , lower than Data Warehousing which has a completion rate of 72.3% with a revenue of $28000.

 ---
 ## 📈 Key Takeaways
 - Business category = most enrollments, but not the top in revenue.